Medically reviewed by Kristin Hall, FNP

 1. Go easy on your scalp

 Are you a habitual head rubber?
-Too much brushing your hair and scratching your scalp can damage your hair follicles, which can contribute to a receding hairline.
+Too much brushing your hair, hair styling and scratching your scalp can damage your hair follicles, which can contribute to a receding hairline.
 If an itchy scalp leaves you constantly scratching your head, you might want to explore different shampoo options – like something to prevent dandruff.
 Try looking for a shampoo with pyrithione zinc as the active ingredient, as it’s effective at treating dandruff and other skin-related conditions.

 Also, certain tight hairstyles that pull your hair back, like ponytails, man buns, and cornrows, put unnecessary stress on your follicles over time which can also cause your hairline to recede (the condition is called traction alopecia).
 If you’re sporting one of these hairdos and you notice your forehead getting a little bigger over time, you may want to think about changing your hairstyle.

 2. Spend some time doing something you enjoy

 Do you find yourself stressed and worried all the time?
 If so, that could be a contributing factor to your receding hairline.
 Since stress is linked to a hair loss condition called telogen effluvium, experiencing frequent bouts of anxiety and worry may be causing your hairline to recede faster than it should.
 If you feel stressed and overwhelmed, spend a little time every day doing something that makes you happy.
 It could be going for a walk, exercising, or even reading a good book – whatever it takes to help you unwind.
 Not only will this self-maintenance time make you feel happier and healthier, it could also slow down your hair loss.
 Talk about a win-win.